35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 ### What we think – 50% must become the new minimum

 We need a council house building programme because the private sector has failed to provide us with enough affordable housing.
-According to the Southwark Plan 2022 only 7% of the borough’s households can fully afford free-market housing, yet 65% of the new housing on private developments is exactly that – free-market.
+According to the Southwark Plan 2022 only 7% of the borough’s households can fully afford free-market housing[^11], yet 65% of the new housing on private developments is exactly that – free-market.

 Southwark’s pledge to build 11,000 council homes was a laudable attempt to make up for this market failure, but by 2024 it has achieved only a third of the 2014 target.